Awards and Fellowships

 - The University of Memphis Society, Inc. Doctoral Fellowship, established by UMS, Inc., is awarded annually to a full-time doctoral student based on exceptional academic achievement.
 The amount varies from year to year.
 The application deadline is March 15, 2018.

 - The First Generation Ph.D.
 Fellowship Program provides financial assistance to graduate students who are underrepresented in their respective disciplines and who will become the first person in their immediate families to earn a doctoral degree.
+DMA and MFA students are also eligible.
 The application deadline is March 19, 2018.

 The following two awards, although funded by the Graduate School, are chosen through the College of Communication and Fine Arts and are open only to students in that College.